Amit931/nftmarket/README.md

 function makeOffer(uint _id, uint _price) public {
     nftCAmit.transferFrom(msg.sender, address(this), _id);                //  it's defination wtitten in ERC721 and used to list offer in market place where msg.sender = creator address, address(this) = Market address, _id = NFT id
     offerCount ++;
-    offers[offerCount] = _Offer(offerCount, _id, msg.sender, _price, false);  // it's set price of NFT in ETH and set fulfilled variable as false means its not sold. emit Offer(offerCount, _id, msg.sender, _price, false);
+    offers[offerCount] = _Offer(offerCount, _id, msg.sender, _price, false);  // it's set price of NFT in ETH and set fulfilled variable as false means it's not sold. emit Offer(offerCount, _id, msg.sender, _price, false);
   }
 ```

 #### View Offer
-The use must input offerid to see the order .
+The user must input offerid to see the order .

 ##### Mapping used for view offer
 ```